awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.md

 **Note**
 DynamoDB auto scaling modifies provisioned throughput settings only when the actual workload stays elevated \(or depressed\) for a sustained period of several minutes\.
 The Application Auto Scaling target tracking algorithm seeks to keep the target utilization at or near your chosen value over the long term\.
 Sudden, short\-duration spikes of activity are accommodated by the table's built\-in burst capacity\.
-For more information, see [Use Burst Capacity Sparingly](GuidelinesForTables.md#GuidelinesForTables.Bursting)\.
+For more information, see [Using Burst Capacity Effectively](bp-partition-key-design.md#bp-partition-key-throughput-bursting)\.

 To enable DynamoDB auto scaling for the *ProductCatalog* table, you create a scaling policy\.
 This policy specifies the table or global secondary index that you want to manage, which capacity type to manage \(read capacity or write capacity\), the upper and lower boundaries for the provisioned throughput settings, and your target utilization\.